Skip to main content Skip to footer

 A number of projects are now complete, while planning and assessment of other projects are ongoing.

-More information on the program can be found at the Department of Planning and Environment.
+More information on the program can be found at the Department of Planning, Housing and Infrastructure.

 The Cobbora Transition Fund creates infrastructure that drives economic growth and productivity in recognition of the impact that land acquisition and other activities associated with the Cobbora Coal Project have had on local communities.
 Funding was provided in two ways – through an expression of interest process, and through $1 million allocated directly to each of the four councils in the region.